matthewhague/sat-css-tool/README.md

-# CSS Builder
+# SatCSS

-A tool/library for building an abstract representation of a CSS file as a set of pairs (selector, declaration) with an ordering (representing the order selectors must appear in the CSS file to maintain the overriding semantics).
+Minimise CSS files through semantics-preserving refactoring.
+E.g.

+    .a { color: red }
+    .b { color: red }

+can be refactored

+    .a, .b { color: red }

+but

+    .a { color: red }
+    .c { color: blue }
+    .b { color: red }

+cannot, since

+    .a, .b { color: red }
+    .c { color: blue }

+changes the color of an element with class="b c".

 Can also be used to test whether two selectors may match the same node in some DOM.

+Can also be used as a tool/library for building an abstract representation of a CSS file as a set of pairs (selector, declaration) with an ordering (representing the order selectors must appear in the CSS file to maintain the overriding semantics).

 ## Requirements: